-The Fund may use derivatives for investment purposes and for the purposes of efficient portfolio management in connection with the sustainable investment objective.
-Where the Fund uses derivatives to attain the sustainable investment objective, any ESG rating or analyses referenced above will apply to the underlying investment.
+The Fund may use derivatives for investment purposes and for the purposes of efficient portfolio management in connection with the environmental or social characteristics promoted by the Fund.
+Where the Fund uses derivatives for promoting environmental or social characteristics, any ESG rating or analyses referenced above will apply to the underlying investment.